chidung091/hr-scanning/README.md

 ## ✨ Features

 - **Interactive Quizzes**: 20-question sessions for both Hiragana and Katakana
+- **Health/Lives System**: 3 hearts per quiz - lose hearts for wrong answers, game over when all hearts are lost
+- **Game Over Recovery**: Restart functionality when hearts are depleted
 - **Immediate Feedback**: Get instant feedback on your answers
 - **Progress Tracking**: Track your learning progress with detailed statistics
+- **Comprehensive Character Set**: 220+ Hiragana and 240+ Katakana characters including dakuten, handakuten, small tsu, and combinations
 - **Responsive Design**: Works perfectly on desktop and mobile devices
+- **Keyboard Navigation**: Use 1-4 keys for answers, Enter/Space for next question
 - **Local Storage**: Your progress is saved locally in your browser
+- **API Documentation**: Complete Swagger/OpenAPI documentation at `/docs`
 - **AI-Ready**: OpenAI integration ready for future AI-powered learning features

 ## 🚀 Getting Started